martin-ueding/vigilant-crypto-snatch/docs/configuration/general.md

 | Windows | `C:\Users\<User>\Application Data\Martin Ueding\vigilant-crypto-snatch\config.yml` |
 | macOS | `~/Library/Application Support/vigilant-crypto-snatch/config.yml`

-This page does not contain all the necessary configuration steps, see the navigation for further pages on _marketplaces_ and _triggers_.
+This page does not contain all the necessary configuration steps, see the navigation for further pages on _marketplaces_, _triggers_ and _notifications_.

 ## Polling interval